ricktbaker/docker-circleci-ecr-ecs/README.md

 ### Deployment

-Anytime you push to master branch, CircleCI will go through it's build and then deploy to AWS
+Anytime you push to master branch, CircleCI will go through it's build and then deploy to AWS.
+The branch for deployment is specified within the .circleci/config.yml file.